Northwestern High School (South Carolina): Athletics

+Football

 The Northwestern Trojans are in Region III-AAAAA in the state of South Carolina.
 There are seventeen sports with thirty teams representing the school.
 The Trojans have a rich tradition both on and off the field.
-The football team is consistently ranked in the top ten in South Carolina and has played in six of the last eight state championships winning the championship in 2010, 2013, and 2015.
+The football team is consistently ranked in the top ten in South Carolina and has played in six of the last eight state championships winning the championship in 1989, 1993, 2010, 2013, 2015, and 2024.
 The soccer team has been in the state championship game five out of the last six years, winning the championship in the 2006 and 2008 seasons.
 In 2009, they had an undefeated season.

-In the 4A State Championship game, the Trojans defeated Irmo 3-1, claiming the State Championship as well as the ESPN Rise High School National Championship.
+In the 4A State Championship game, the Trojans defeated Irmo 3–1, claiming the State Championship as well as the ESPN Rise High School National Championship.
 The following season, the teams met up again in the 4A State Championship game.
-Northwestern once again proved too much for the Yellow Jackets, winning 4-2.
+Northwestern once again proved too much for the Yellow Jackets, winning 4–2.
 This secured their third consecutive championship and their fourth title in five years.